jaredsmurray/bcf/README.md

 # Bayesian Causal Forests

 Welcome to the BCF site!
 This page provides more details on this implementation of Bayesian causal forests (BCF).

+## Why BCF?

+BCF is a cutting-edge causal inference methodology that builds on Bayesian Additive Regression Trees (BART, Chipman, George, and McCulloch 1998).
+BART and BCF both combine Bayesian regularization with regression trees to provide a highly flexible response surface that, thanks to the Bayesian regularizing priors, is not overfit to the training data.
+BCF further extends BART's flexibility by specifying different models for relationships between covariates and the outcome and relationships between covariates and the treatment effect.
+For more information, you can find the original BCF paper here: [https://arxiv.org/pdf/1706.09523.pdf](https://arxiv.org/pdf/1706.09523.pdf).

+BCF performs remarkably well in simulation and has led the pack at recent rigorous causal inference competitions, such as those held at the Atlantic Causal Inference Conference.
+This implementation further extends existing BCF functionality by:

+- allowing for heteroskedastic error
+- automating multi-chain, multi-core implementations
+- providing a suite of convergence diagnostic functions via the `{coda}` package
+- accelerating some underlying computations, resulting in shorter runtimes

 ## Getting Started

 If you are just getting started with BCF, we recommend starting with the tutorial vignette and the examples throughout the package documentation.

-Something else that may be useful is the original BCF paper here: [https://arxiv.org/pdf/1706.09523.pdf](https://arxiv.org/pdf/1706.09523.pdf).

 ## Installation